hanydesoki/Minesweeper-Game-And-Params/README.md

   ### Goal: Very high level code and flexible!

   The parameter menu is coded to be easy to create and manage in any pygame project.
-Made the **ParameterMenu** class (parameter_menu.py) a very high level interface:
+Made the **ParametersMenu** class (parameters_menu.py) a very high level interface:

   - Provide a list of parameters.
 Each type of parameter has its own class with all of the needed parameters.